Pilot (Modern Family): Conception

 While working in the office Lloyd and Levitan were telling stories about their family and they thought that could be a show idea, and started working with the concept of families being observed in a mockumentary style show.
 They then later decided it would be a show about three families and their experiences.
 The show was originally called My American Family.
 Originally, the camera crew would be run by a fictitious Dutch filmmaker named Geert Floortje who had lived with Jay's family as a teenage exchange student and developed a crush on Claire (while Mitchell had a crush on him), but decided against it.
 The creators pitched it to three of the four major networks (they did not pitch it to Fox due to problems Lloyd had with the network with previous shows).
 CBS, not ready to use the single-camera style of filming, nor ready to make another large commitment, did not accept the series.
 NBC, already having two shows of similar style (mockumentary), The Office and Parks and Recreation, decided against accepting the series until the success of the other two series decreased.
 ABC accepted the series.

 The series was given a full season pickup on October 8, 2009.
 On January 12, 2010, ABC Entertainment President Stephen McPherson announced that Modern Family had been renewed for a second season.

 Casting

 Casting for Modern Family was very difficult (except for Jesse Tyler Ferguson).
-Initially Ed O'Neill had lost the part to Craig T. Nelson (who would later go on to play Zeek Braverman on Parenthood on NBC) although he was eventually cast after Nelson turned down the part due to money problems.
+Initially Ed O'Neill had lost the part to Craig T. Nelson (who would later go on to play Zeek Braverman on Parenthood on NBC) although he was eventually cast after Nelson turned down the part, as he was not satisfied with the amount of money being offered for the role.
 Eric Stonestreet who was unknown at the time had to fight for the role of Cameron.
 It was also difficult for Julie Bowen as she was pregnant with twins during filming and had to cover her pregnant belly with clothes, pillows, laundry baskets etc. while Ty Burrell had to test for the role of Phil Dunphy three times.
+Initially the role of Phil Dunphy was offered to Matt LeBlanc who turned it down as he feel it would be a bad fit for him.
 Initially Jesse Tyler Ferguson had auditioned for the role of Cameron before Christopher Lloyd and Steven Levitan thought he would be better suited for the role of Mitchell.